 - Refrain from leaving pet food outdoors.
 Open access to pet food will draw raccoons to your property and ensure they stay nearby.

 - Make sure all bird feeders in your yard are installed on thin poles and elevated off the ground to deter raccoons from accessing the birdseed as an easy source of food.

 - Seal up all food waste and trash tightly and dispose of them promptly.
 The tight seal helps to keep the aroma from attracting raccoons to your trash cans.
 You may also want to reinforce any trash cans outside your home with bungee cords or cinder blocks to keep them sealed and prevent raccoons from taking the lids off.

 Safe Raccoon Removal

 Raccoons can be a challenge to deal with, especially as this critter brings the risk of diseases with it and commonly hides in secluded areas on your property.
-For the safe removal of an existing raccoon problem on your property, contact the professionals at Mike’s Pest & Termite Control.
+For the safe removal of an existing raccoon problem on your property, contact the professionals at Mike's Pest, Termite and Wildlife Control.
 Our experts can efficiently eliminate raccoons and leave your property free of this troublesome pest.